 Due to Immigration and Naturalization Service requirements and the necessity of having transcripts evaluated, the deadline for admission applications from International students is one calendar month prior to “registration day” (according to the CSU Academic Calendar) of the academic term of entry.

 Applications received after the deadline may be considered for a future entry term if the applicant desires.
 Students are required to have their academic transcript(s) evaluated by an outside agency prior to admissions acceptance.
 All fees for these services are paid by the student directly to the party or agency providing them.
-You may call The Graduate School for more information.
+You may call the Office of Enrollment Services for more information.

 When an applicant has been accepted by the University, a Certificate of Eligibility for the nonimmigrant (F-1) student, known as Form I-20 A-B, will be mailed along with an acceptance letter.
 Students entering Charleston Southern University must assume full financial responsibility for tuition and charges incurred.
 In the event a student is being sponsored by an individual or company, an Affidavit of Support and supporting financial documents must be submitted by the sponsor on behalf of the student.
 After issuance of Form I-20 A-B and prior to the drop/add deadline of the respective term, an advance cash deposit is required to be on file within the business office in the amount of the total cost of the term, including any necessary insurance premium.
 Otherwise Charleston Southern University reserves the right to deny the student attendance for that term.

 Students currently enrolled in any of the programs at CSU must have prior written approval to take courses from another institution for transfer credit.
-This approval form must carry the signatures of the Director or the Dean of the School of Business, and the Registrar.
+This approval form must carry the signatures of the Director of the MBA Program or the Dean of the School of Business, and the Registrar.
 Courses accepted in transfer are recorded as credit only: grades are recorded on a transfer evaluation form, but no grade points or grade point averages are computed.
 The grade point average used for administering policy and for graduation is computed on academic credit earned at CSU.
 The primary purpose of the transfer credits policy is to grant incoming students credit for work previously completed.
 Students are expected to take the appropriate courses offered by Charleston Southern University once they enter the program.
-Students may be granted the opportunity to take courses offered by other institution.
+Students may be granted the opportunity to take courses offered by other institutions only under special circumstances.

-Students must take the following quantitative courses among their first five MBA-level courses: BUSI 625 and 635.
+Students must take at least two of the following quantitative courses among their first five MBA-level courses: BUSI 522, 552, 614, 625, and 635.
 Students who fail to take two of these quantitative courses among their first five cannot proceed further in the MBA program.

-Under no circumstances may any student take more than three regular Graduate level courses (9 hours) unless or until they have completed all requirements for regular admission, including any required prerequisites.
+Under no circumstances may any student take more than three regular MBA-level courses (9 hours) unless or until they have completed all requirements for regular admission, including all prerequisites.
 This includes regular admission students, nondegree students, or any other enrollment status.

-Students must maintain a GPA of 3.0 for graduation from either graduate program.
+Students must maintain a GPA of 3.0 for graduation from the MBA program.
 Students whose graduate GPAs drop below 3.0 will be placed on academic probation, and may take a maximum of six (6) graduate credit hours per semester until a GPA 3.0 is obtained.
-Any student who earns a grade below a “B” will receive warning letter from the Director and will be required to meet with the Administrator of Graduate Programs to discuss their commitment to graduate education and their ability to continue in the program.
+Any student who earns a grade below a “B” will receive warning letter from the MBA program, and will be required to meet with the Director of the MBA Program to discuss their commitment to graduate education and their ability to continue in the program.
 If a student should receive a second grade below B, that student will be placed on academic probation for the remainder of their tenure in the program.
-Students on academic probation may be required to meet with the Administrator regularly for academic advising and monitoring.
+Students on academic probation will be required to meet with the Academic Advisor for the MBA Program regularly for advising and monitoring.

-A student who earns one “F” or one “WF” or who earns their third grade lower than a “B” in any course shall be expelled from the graduate program.
-An expelled student may not be considered for readmission to the program for at least one major semester (Fall or Spring).
+A student who earns one “F” or one “WF” or who earns their third grade lower than a “B” in MBA courses shall be expelled from the MBA program.
+An expelled student may not be considered for readmission to the program for any term within one year after the date of expulsion.
 If and when the student’s application for readmission is submitted it must be accompanied by a letter from the student justifying why he or she should be readmitted.
-The student’s request for readmission must be approved by a majority vote of the graduate faculty before the student can be readmitted and begin taking classes again.
+The student’s request for readmission must be approved by a majority vote of the MBA faculty before the student can be readmitted and begin taking classes again.
 Expelled students may only petition for re-admission once.
 If their first request fails, further requests for re-admission will not be entertained.

-All credits for the graduate program, both local and transfer, must not be more than six (6) years old at the time the degree is awarded.
+All credits for the MBA degree, both local and transfer, must not be more than six (6) years old at the time the MBA degree is awarded.